dlang-community/awesome-d/README.md

 ## Database clients
 *Clients and bindings to C bliencts for relational and nosql databases.*

-* [entity](https://github.com/huntlabs/entity) - Entity is an object-relational mapping tool for the D programming language.
+* [hunt-entity](https://github.com/huntlabs/hunt-entity) - Hunt entity is an object-relational mapping tool for the D programming language.
 Referring to the design idea of JPA, support PostgreSQL / MySQL / SQLite.
-* [dbal](https://github.com/huntlabs/dbal) - Database Abstraction Layer for dlang, can construct SQL statements.
-* [database](https://github.com/huntlabs/database) - Database abstraction layer for D programing language, support PostgreSQL / MySQL / SQLite.
+* [hunt-database](https://github.com/huntlabs/hunt-database) - Hunt database abstraction layer for D programing language, support PostgreSQL / MySQL / SQLite.
 * [vibe.d](https://github.com/rejectedsoftware/vibe.d) - Vibe.d has internal support for Redis and MongoDB, which are very stable.
 Soon, the database drivers will be separated into independent projects.
 * [mysql-native](https://github.com/mysql-d/mysql-native) - A MySQL client implemented in native D.
 * [ddb](https://github.com/pszturmaj/ddb) - Database access for D2.
 Currently only supports PostgreSQL.